hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-5.md

 ]

 ???
-We've been working tirelessly with our partners to provide solid and reliable integrations with the tools you already have.
+We've been working tirelessly with our partners to provide solid and reliable integrations with the tools you may already have.
 One of those partners is F5.
-The resources on this page will show you how to dynamically configure your F5 BIG-IP load balancer so you can help your engineering team automate software delivery.
+The resources on this page will show you how to dynamically configure your F5 BIG-IP load balancers so you can help your engineering team automate software delivery.

 ---
 name: Service-Discovery-Lab